The Wild Newsletter By Wild Foods

 This: Make the best of every second by focusing on what we can control.

-This seems obvious and like it should come easy to humans considering the situation we find ourselves in.
+This seems obvious and should come quickly to humans considering the situation we find ourselves in.

 We all do it.
 Everyone.